CosmosOSProjectArchive/SipaaKernel/README.md

 * Random Access Memory (RAM) : 256mb or above.
 * Processor : Intel Pentium 2 450Hz or better.
 * Graphics : 2mb or above.
-* Audio : ICH AC97 audio card or better.
+* Audio : ICH AC97 audio card.
-* A USB, a CD or a DVD of 64mb or above.
+* A USB, a CD or a DVD of 16mb or above.

 ### Recommended:

 * Random Access Memory (RAM) : 2048mb or above.
 * Processor : Pentium 4 Northwood 2.0GHz or better.
 * Graphics : 4mb or above with 3D acceleration.
-* Audio : ICH AC97 audio card or better.
+* Audio : ICH AC97 audio card.
-* A USB, a CD or a DVD of 128mb or above.
+* A USB, a CD or a DVD of 32mb or above.

 ## Requeriments to compile SipaaKernel.